toolleeo/cli-apps/README.md

 Time and habit trackers to measure the amount of time spent on different activities.

-* [arbtt](http://arbtt.nomeata.de/) - (automatic, rule-based time tracker) runs in background, collecting information regarding open windows, focused ones, etc.; it can be configured to display statistics on the collected data, e.g., figuring out the time spent on one specific window.
+* [arbtt](http://arbtt.nomeata.de/) - (automatic, rule-based time tracker) runs in the background, collecting information regarding open windows, focused ones, etc.; it can be configured to display statistics on the collected data, e.g., figuring out the time spent on one specific window.
 * [Bartib](https://github.com/nikolassv/bartib) - Easy to use time tracking tool for the command line.
 It saves a log of all tracked activities as a plain-text file and allows you to create flexible reports.
 * [dijo](https://github.com/NerdyPepper/dijo) - Scriptable, curses-based, digital habit tracker.
 * [doing](https://github.com/ttscoff/doing) - A command line tool for remembering what you were doing and tracking what you've done.